 The Dual Enrollment Program allows qualified high school students to earn college and high school credits at the same time.
-Students can take Dual Enrollment courses in Career Technical Education or as an alternative to Advanced Placement or International Baccalaureate classes.
+Students can take Dual Enrollment courses in Career Education.
 In addition to saving time and money, students participating in the Dual Enrollment program will have an easier transition to college and will be more prepared for the rigors of college level studies once they are finished with high school.

 What is Dual Enrollment?

 Dual enrollment is a program that allows qualified high school students to earn college and high school credit while meeting graduation requirements.
-For some students it may be an additional option other than taking AP or IB courses to achieve college credit in both the academic and vocational pathways.
+For some students it may be an additional option Dual enrollment is a program that allows qualified high school students to earn college and high school credit while meeting graduation requirements.
+For some students it may be an additional options to take courses to achieve college credit in both the academic and career education pathways.